Space-time resolved quantum field approach to Klein tunneling dynamics across a finite barrier

 The present QFT formalism can be applied similarly to spin-0 bosons obeying the Klein-Gordon equation.
 The field operators in Eqs. (\ref{field1})-(\ref{bogu2}) now obey commutation rules, and the basis functions $\phi_{p}$ and $\varphi_{p}$ are 2-component solutions of the free Klein-Gordon equation expressed in Hamiltonian form \cite{greiner}.
-As is well-known, bosons scattering on a supercritical potential step give rise to superradiance \cite{manogue}, whereby the bosonic amplitude reflected from the step is larger than the incoming one (compensated inside the step by the creation of anti-bosonic amplitude).
+As is well-known, bosons scattering on a supercritical potential step give rise to superradiance \cite{manogue}, whereby the bosonic amplitude reflected from the step is larger than the incoming one \cite{grobe-analog} (compensated inside the step by the creation of anti-bosonic amplitude).
 The same phenomenon in the case of a supercritical barrier is expected to lead to an exponential rate of pair creation, as the anti-bosons created at one edge of the barrier undergo multiple scatterings inside the barrier.
 Our numerical results, shown in Fig. 2(b) for increasing barrier widths confirm this behavior.
 For a fixed potential, the momentum distribution of the ejected bosons peaks at $\left( V_{0}^2 -4m^{2}c^{4}\right) ^{1/2}/2c$, so the creation rate only depends on the time taken by the anti-bosons to travel from one edge to the other.
 A similar self-amplification takes place in supercritical wells \cite{grobe-su-well} and can be traced back to the divergent behavior of the scattering amplitudes when interacting with a field inhomogeneity \cite{AJP}.

-Note that in the case of bosonic Klein tunneling, the incoming boson will also undergo aan amplification by multiple scattering inside the barrier; the total anti-boson ($ab$) density inside the barrier takes the form
+Note that in the case of bosonic Klein tunneling, the incoming boson will also undergo an amplification by multiple scattering inside the barrier; the total anti-boson ($ab$) density inside the barrier takes the form

 similar to Eq. (\ref{pbd}) but with the sign of the modulation inverted relative to the fermionic case.
 The incoming boson now enhances pair-production when colliding at the left edge of the barrier.
 The modulation caused by the wavepacket, described by the term $\rho_{ab}^{\zeta}$ in Eq. (\ref{pbd-bos}), propagates inside the barrier, amplifying the charge with each collision on a barrier edge on top of the anti-bosonic charge produced by the field.